tuckergol/student2/_posts/2023-08-15-Tools_Plans_Sample.md

 toc: true
 comments: false
 layout: post
-title: Sample Daily Plan
+title: Daily Plan for Week 0
-description: Example Blog!!!
-This shows planning and notes from hacks.
+description: This Plan displays what is planned for this first week of school.
 type: plans
 courses: { compsci: {week: 0} }
 ---

 ### PBL Unit 1 / Week 0
-Learning outcome.
-Installing Tools and showing usage of VSCode.
+Intent on learning the ropes of the class and taking first steps by communicating with others, installing tools like VSCode, and starting to resolve technical issues.

-- Wednesday - Pick pair share partner, Pick crossover pair, Establish team of four.
-Spend some time talking and getting to know each other, particularly with Computer Science experience and goals.
-You should be matched with someone that has similar experience.
+- Wednesday - Learn about the class, CSP, and establish a clear set of goals for Trimester 1 and the rest of the 2023-2024 school year.
+Begin installation process of tools.
-- Thursday - Setup Tools on laptop and/or Cloud Computer.
+- Thursday - Continue tool installation on computer and begin Github pages setup.
-- Friday - Review and test as a Pair.
-Spend 25 minutes at one keyboard then switch for next 25 minutes.
+- Friday - Finish setup if needed.
+Live review: present completed work on blog so far at this stage in the process.
+Explain the obstacles along the way and how they were resolved.